On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Introduction

 Furthermore, we show a lower bound on the approximation ratio of the $k$-Opt and $k$-improv algorithm for the \textsc{(1,2)-TSP}.

 \begin{theorem} The $k$-Opt and $k$-improv algorithm with arbitrary fixed $k$ have an approximation ratio of at least $\frac{11}{10}$ for the \textsc{(1,2)-TSP}. \end{theorem}

-\textbf{Outline of the paper.} First, we sum up some previous results by Chandra, Karloff and Torvey and results from extremal graph theory we need for this paper.
-Then, we give an outline of the main ideas of the analysis of the upper bounds.
+\textbf{Outline of the paper.} First, we sum up some previous results by Chandra, Karloff and Tovey and results from extremal graph theory we need for this paper.
+In Section~\ref{sec outline of analysis} we give an outline of the main ideas of the analysis of the upper bounds.

-In the main part we improve the existing lower bound for the \textsc{Metric TSP} by weakening the condition for the existing construction of bad instances given in \cite{Chandra}.
-After that, we show the upper bound of the approximation ratio for \textsc{Metric TSP}.
+In Section~\ref{sec lower bound metric tsp} we improve the existing lower bound for the \textsc{Metric TSP} by weakening the condition for the existing construction of bad instances given in \cite{Chandra}.
+In Section~\ref{sec upper bound for metric tsp} we prove the upper bound of the approximation ratio for \textsc{Metric TSP}.
 For that we assume that the optimal tour and the output of the $k$-Opt or Lin-Kernighan algorithm with the largest approximation ratio are given.
 Our aim is to show that the output of the algorithm does not have too many long edges compared to the optimal tour.
 To achieve this, we first divide the edges into length classes, such that the longest edge from each class is at most a constant times longer than the shortest.
 Then, we construct with help of the optimal tour a graph containing at least $\frac{1}{4}$ of the edges in a length class.
-We show that this graph has a high girth and use results from extremal graph theory to bound the number of its edges, which imply that the length class does not contain too many edges.
-In the last section, we compare the lower and upper bound we got from the previous sections and show that they differ asymptotically only by a logarithmic factor even if the exact behavior of $\ex(n,2k)$ is unknown.
+We show that this graph has a high girth and use results from extremal graph theory to bound the number of its edges, which implies that the length class does not contain too many edges.
+In Section~\ref{sec comparing lower and upper bound} we compare the lower and upper bound we got from the previous sections and show that they differ asymptotically only by a logarithmic factor even if the exact behavior of $\ex(n,2k)$ is unknown.